Next Page Previous Page Home Tools & Aids Search Handbook

 Maximum likelihood

-The maximum likelihood method can be used to estimate distribution and acceleration model parameters at the same time The Likelihood equation for a multi-cell acceleration model starts by computing the Likelihood functions for each cell, as was described earlier.
+The maximum likelihood method can be used to estimate distribution and acceleration model parameters at the same time The likelihood equation for a multi-cell acceleration model utilizes the likelihood function for each cell, as described in section 8.4.1.2.
 Each cell will have unknown life distribution parameters that, in general, are different.
-For example, if a lognormal model is used, each cell might have its own T50 and sigma.
+For example, if a lognormal model is used, each cell might have its own \(T_{50}\) and sigma.

 Under an acceleration assumption, however, all the cells contain samples from populations that have the same value of sigma (the slope does not change for different stress cells).
-Also, the T50's are related to one another by the acceleration model; they all can be written using the acceleration model equation with the proper cell stresses put in.
+Also, the \(T_{50}\) values are related to one another by the acceleration model; they all can be written using the acceleration model equation that includes the proper cell stresses.

-To form the Likelihood equation under the acceleration model assumption, simply rewrite each cell Likelihood by replacing each cell T50 by its acceleration model equation equivalent and replacing each cell sigma by the same one overall sigma.
-Then, multiply all these modified cell Likelihoods together to obtain the overall Likelihood equation.
+To form the likelihood equation under the acceleration model assumption, simply rewrite each cell likelihood by replacing each cell \(T_{50}\) with its acceleration model equation equivalent and replacing each cell sigma with the same overall sigma.
+Then, multiply all these modified cell likelihoods together to obtain the overall likelihood equation.

-Once you have the overall Likelihood equation, the maximum likelihood estimates of sigma and the acceleration model parameters are the values that maximize this Likelihood.
-In most cases, these values are obtained by setting partial derivatives of the log Likelihood to zero and solving the resulting (non-linear) set of equations.
+Once the overall likelihood equation has been created, the maximum likelihood estimates (MLE) of sigma and the acceleration model parameters are the values that maximize this likelihood.
+In most cases, these values are obtained by setting partial derivatives of the log likelihood to zero and solving the resulting (non-linear) set of equations.

-The method is complicated and requires specialized software As you can see, the procedure is complicated and computationally intensive, and only practical if appropriate software is available.
-It does have many desirable features such as:
+The method is complicated and requires specialized software As you can see, the procedure is complicated, computationally intensive, and is only practical if appropriate software is available.
+MLE does have many desirable features.

-• the life distribution model versus another simpler model with fewer parameters (i.e., a 3-parameter Weibull versus a 2-parameter Weibull, or a 2-parameter Weibull vs an exponential)
+• the life distribution model versus another simpler model with fewer parameters (i.e., a 3-parameter Weibull versus a 2-parameter Weibull, or a 2-parameter Weibull versus an exponential),

-• the constant slope from cell to cell requirement of typical acceleration models
+• the constant slope from cell to cell requirement of typical acceleration models, and

 In general, the recommendations made when comparing methods of estimating life distribution model parameters also apply here.
 Software incorporating acceleration model analysis capability, while rare just a few years ago, is now readily available and many companies and universities have developed their own proprietary versions.